 In making its recommendations for appointments, the Committee shall take account of the backgrounds and expertise of those nominated, and shall take such steps as are reasonable to secure a balance of membership appropriate to the functions of Council and Court.
 Nominations shall have regard to any guidance provided by Council and Court as to length of service and rotation of members.

-- The representative of the Alumni Association serving on Council (Mr L Trotman)
+e) The representative of the Alumni Association serving on Council (Ms S Osborn)

-- The Chair of the Alumni Association (or another representative of the Alumni Association if the Chair is appointed under e) above)
+g) The Chair of the Alumni Association (or another representative of the Alumni Association if the Chair is appointed under e) above) (Ms L Wight)

 Duration of appointment

 a), b), c), d) and e) are ex-officio.
 Members appointed under f) shall serve for three years and shall retire for at least one year before being eligible for re-appointment.
 Members appointed under g) and h) shall serve for whatever period is required for the appointment of a Chancellor.

 The Committee will normally meet at least three times in each academic year.